 The new adults then search for a suitable place to overwinter, either inside homes, sheds or garages, in between the cracks of rocks, or underneath a dead or dying tree.
 The adults then emerge in the spring and can be found outside clustering around flowers or fruit.

 Cluster flies are mostly considered to be a nuisance to have overwintering within your home.
 On warm sunny days they emerge from attics or behind walls and fly and gather around windows, light switches, ceiling fixtures, door or window frames, and skylights in your home.
 They may give off a foul smell and leave behind a grease spot if they are squished.
 If you find cluster flies in your home the best way to eliminate them is by using a vacuum cleaner to remove them from your home’s walls and other surfaces.

 The best way to prevent a problem with cluster flies is to fix areas on the exterior of your home that allow them to easily enter in.
 Make sure that screens are completely intact, gaps around windows or doors are caulked.
 All exterior vents should be covered with mesh screening.
 Damaged roof shingles should be replaced and seal any cracks in your home’s foundation.

-Rottler technicians prefer to apply treatments for cluster flies on strategic exterior surfaces of buildings in early fall.
-Preventative chemical barriers involve applying a highly repellent, long-lasting residual liquid insecticide to structural junctures on all outside vertical walls and the adjacent overhang.
-This application is made just before the last seasonal generation of adults emerges.
-If adults have already begun to congregate and attempt entry into buildings, it may be too late for preventative action.
-Once buildings are entered, the best solution is physical removal with a good shop-type vacuum cleaner.
+Rottler technicians control cluster flies by applying a highly repellent, long-lasting residual liquid insecticide to structural junctures on all outside vertical walls and the adjacent overhangs.
+This application is made just before the last seasonal generation of adults emerge from the ground.
+If adults have already started to gather on your home’s exterior walls, preventative control measures will most likely have to wait until the next year.